amyrtandrew/wb-assess-1/src/wb-assess-1.md

 **_String_**

 ```
-Data stored as text
+Data type in which data is given as text
 ```

 **_Number_**

 ```
-Data stored as a number
+Data type in which data is given as a number
 ```

 **_Boolean_**

 ```
-data type that is either true or false
+Data type that is either true or false
 ```

 **_Array_**

 ```
-Object used to store data as a list
+Data type that stores multiple values in one variable
 ```

 ### B.3.
 Trace the value of `x`